iceonsun/rsock/README.md

 3. For Windows users, you'd better pass --lcapIp arguments instead of -d. e.g. `--lcapIp=x.x.x.x` Where `x.x.x.x` is your Internet IP.
 Because it's hard to find NIC name for normal users.

 4. For Windows users, rsock doesn't behave very well like it does on Linux and Mac. e.g. On Mac/Linux, rsock can support to watch 1080P youtube video smoothly.
 For windows users, rsock can only support 720P youtube video.

+5. For Windows users, if your are running virtuam machines, you'd specify -d parameter as explained below.

 ### Exit